JulianSampels/MasterThesis/README.md

 ### Instructions:

+1. Install cuda 11.8
+2. Make sure cuda 11.8 is used by calling
+   - `nvcc --version`
-1. Install required dependencies by running `pip install -r requirements.txt` in the terminal
+3. Install required dependencies by running `pip install -r PathE/pathe/requirements.txt` in the terminal
+4. Generate data by running
+   - `./run.py`

 #### Training